 On 26 October 2004, the department was created as part of the Finance and Administration portfolio.
 The Human Services Legislation Amendment Act 2011 integrated Medicare Australia and Centrelink into the Department of Human Services on 1 July 2011.

 The department works closely with Australian Hearing in providing strategic advice to the Minister and Secretary on service delivery policy and regulatory requirements for services delivered under the Australian Government Hearing Services Program.

 We offer a range of health, social and welfare payments and services through:

-Medicare which looks after the health of Australians through the efficient delivery of programs such as the Pharmaceutical Benefits Scheme, the Australian Childhood Immunisation Register and the Australian Organ Donor Register.
+Medicare looks after the health of Australians through programs such as the Pharmaceutical Benefits Scheme, the Australian Childhood Immunisation Register and the Australian Organ Donor Register.

-Centrelink which delivers a range of payments and services for retirees, the unemployed, families, carers, parents, people with disabilities, Indigenous Australians, and people from culturally and linguistically diverse backgrounds, and provides services at times of major change.
+Centrelink delivers payments and services for retirees, job seekers, families, carers, parents, people with disabilities, Indigenous Australians, and people from culturally and linguistically diverse backgrounds, and provides services at times of major change.

-Child Support which provides support to separated parents to provide the financial and emotional support necessary for their children’s wellbeing.
-Find out how we engage Child Support stakeholders.
+Child Support gives separated parents the financial and emotional support needed for their children’s wellbeing.
+Read more about how we engage Child Support stakeholders.

-CRS Australia which provides disability employment services to help people with a disability, injury or health condition to get or keep a job, and help their employers to keep their workplaces safe through delivery of Injury Prevention and Management Services.
+Until 27 February 2015, CRS Australia delivered disability employment services to assist people with a disability, injury or health condition to get or keep a job, and also helped employers to keep their workplaces safe through delivery of Injury Prevention and Management Services.